top of page

 • In addition to collecting the trash, the player can also complete various achievements and gain more gears in addition to character skins to personalize Trasher.

-What did I do for this project:
+What did I do for this project?

 I participated in the project as Game Designer and Project Manager.
 I worked mostly on: